pierrepita/fully-distributed-cidacs-rl/README.md

 ### General info

 #### index_data
 This flag says if the linkage process includes the indexing of a data set into elastic search.
-It can assume the values "yes" or "no".
+Constraints: string, it can assume the values "yes" or "no".

+#### es_index_name
+The name of an existing elasticsearch index (if index_data is 'no') or a new one (if index_data is 'yes').
+Constraints: string, elasticsearch valid.

+#### es_connect_string
+Elasticsearch API address.
+Constraints: string, URL format.

+#### query_size
+Number of candidates output for each Elasticsearch query.
+Constraints: int.

+#### cutoff_exact_match
+Cutoff point to determine wether a pair is an exact match or not.
+Constraints: str, number between 0 and 1.

+#### null_value
+Value to replace missings on both data sets involved.
+Constraints: string.

+#### temp_dir
+Directory used to write checkpoints for exact match and non-exact match phases.
+Constraints: string, fully qualified path.

+#### debug
+If it is set as "true", all records found on exact match will be queried again on non-exact match phase.

 <pre><code>
 index_data:"no"
-</code></pre>

 es_index_name:"fd-cidacs-rl"
 es_connect_string:"http://localhost:9200"
 query_size:100
 cutoff_exact_match:"0.95"
 null_value:"99"
-temp_dir:"../../../0_global_data/fd-cidacs-rl/temp_dataframe/"
+temp_dir:"/path/to/temp_dir/"
 debug:"false"
+</code></pre>

+### Information on involved datasets

+#### datasets_info
+##### indexed_dataset